20 Red Edible Berries and Non-Edible Ones You Need to Know

 4. Red Raspberries (Rubus strigosus)

 Raspberry is a very common shrub, both in the wild and on fruit farms.
-In the eastern part of the US, it’s not unusual to find raspberry bushes in the undergrowth, or along trails and roads.
+In the eastern United States, it’s common to find raspberry bushes in the undergrowth.
+They also grow along trails and roads.
+They are also common in overgrown yards and old fields, as they are adaptable and easy to cultivate.

 5. Redcurrants (Ribes rubrum)

-The redcurrant plant is a very good addition to any garden, as it can produce up to 9 lb. of currants in a single season.
+The redcurrant plant is a good addition to any garden, as it can produce up to 9 lb. of currants in a single season.
+Redcurrants taste very tart, so not everyone enjoys them fresh.
+Most people use them to garnish pancakes or to make jellies or cakes.
+They are also rich in antioxidants and vitamins, particularly vitamin B.

 6. Bunchberries (Cornus canadensis)

-Bunchberries are plentiful, but not very tasty to eat.
-They contain many large, hard seeds, and are quite mild in flavor.
-You shouldn’t let this stop you, though, because bunchberries are actually very healthy.
+Bunchberries are plentiful but not very tasty to eat.
+They contain many large, hard seeds and are quite mild in flavor.
+You shouldn’t let this stop you because bunchberries are very healthy.
 They contain high amounts of vitamin C, potassium, and flavonoids.

-Moreover, they are perfect for making jams, as they have a plenty of pectin, which helps the thickening process.
+They are perfect for making jams.
+They have plenty of pectin, which helps the thickening process.

 7. Nanking Cherries (Prunus tomentosa)